 The negligent actions of another include a negligent driver on the road, causing an accident that resulted in you developing a blood clot.
 It includes a doctor who failed to act on a blood clot, failed to diagnose it, or failed to treat it correctly when they would have been reasonably expected to do so, which caused you unnecessary suffering.
 It also includes a hospital failing to take measures to prevent clots and also protect those who may be more vulnerable before and after surgery.
 Every claim is different, and we recommend that if you have any doubts or questions, to contact us for free, no-obligation legal advice on your individual situation.

 Below we have included a personal injury claims calculator table to try and give you an idea of the types of figures awarded for a claim for an injury caused by an untreated or incorrectly treated blood clot.
 These figures are only indicative and can vary greatly according to severity and impact on health overall.
-There are many other types of injuries that can be caused by untreated blood clots, but the following may help to give you a rough idea.
+Many other types of injuries can be caused by untreated blood clots, but the following may help give you a rough idea.

 |Removal of one lung, serious heart damage, resulting long term pain, scarring and suffering.||£94,470 - £140,870|